kbeaugrand/SemanticKernel.Assistants/README.md

 - **Assistant with Semantic Kernel plugins**
 - **Multi-Assistant conversation**

+As the assistants are using the Semantic Kernel, you can use your own model for the assistants and host them locally (see: [Bring you own model](#bring-you-own-model-) for more details.).

 ## About Semantic Kernel

 **Semantic Kernel (SK)** is a lightweight SDK enabling integration of AI Large